 The Anxiety Skills Workbook by Stefan G. Hofmann uses a cognitive behavioural therapy approach to help you better manage your anxiety.
 One thing I liked was the cautionary note in the introduction that the book wasn't intended to address suicidality, severe depression, or problematic substance abuse, and anyone experiencing those should get in touch with… Continue reading Book Review: The Anxiety Skills Workbook

 A little while ago I did a post about the worry tree as a tool for managing worry, and my friends at WeDIDIt mentioned that the idea the worry is productive can be a trap that leads to endless worry and rumination.
 Hence this post – "should" you worry, ruminate, self-criticize, or engage in other… Continue reading “Should” You Worry About Things?

-A little while back Skinny Hobbit mentioned a technique I hadn't heard of before, the worry tree, so I wanted to look into it a little more.
+Fellow blogger Skinny Hobbit recently mentioned a technique I hadn't heard of before, the worry tree, so I wanted to look into it a little more.
 Worry is related to but not the same as anxiety.
-Worry is a thinking process that is focused around problems that may arise in the future, which can then… Continue reading The Worry Tree
+Worry is a thinking process that is focused around problems that may arise in the future, which can then generate… Continue reading The Worry Tree